bezmoradi/tutorials/go/17-concurrency.md

 }
 ```

--   This channel simply lets Go know whether the function process is done or not
+This channel lets Go know whether the function process is done or not.

--   In fact, the `slowGreet()` function when completes, sends a flag though its channel to the place where we started the goroutine which is the following line:
+When the `slowGreet()` function completes, it sends a flag through its channel to the place where we started the goroutine, which is the following line:

 ```go
 go slowGreet("How ... are ... you ... ?")
 ```

--   Go will exit only after some data come out the channel on this line `<-done`
+Go will exit only after data comes out of the channel on this line `<-done`.
+This is a **blocking receive**—the program waits at this line until the channel receives a value.

--   We can also place the returned value of the channel inside `fmt.Println(<-done)` or leave it as before
+We can also place the received value inside `fmt.Println(<-done)` or simply use `<-done` to wait without printing.

--   We can use a channel for completion of multiple goroutines.
-To do that, we have to make sure the channel is created before any goroutine and also we have to make sure that all goroutines accept such a channel
+We can use a single channel for multiple goroutines.
+To do that, we must ensure the channel is created before launching any goroutine and that all goroutines accept the channel as a parameter:

 ```go
 package main